hongrich/Dashboard/README.md

 * Drag widgets by press and hold on a widget (dragging multiple widgets supported)
 * Press and hold on widget icon to rearrange or remove.
 Press and hold again to exit edit mode
 * Download new widgets from Apple's website
+* Easier access of widget setting via two-finger swipe gesture in either up or down direction
 * Sync with iTunes

 Known Issues